axelarnetwork/axelarate-community/documentation/docs/validator-zone/setup/stake-axl-tokens.md

 Decide how many AXL tokens you wish to stake.

 :::tip
-* You need at least `1 axl` to participate in consensus on the Axelar network
+* You need at least 1 AXL to participate in consensus on the Axelar network
-* You need at least `2\%` of total bonded stake to participate in multi-party cryptography protocols with other validators.
+* You need at least 2% of total bonded stake to participate in multi-party cryptography protocols with other validators.
 :::

 :::tip